Théo Defourny

-Théo Defourny (born 15 April 1992) is a Belgian professional footballer who plays as a goalkeeper for RWDM in the Belgian First Division B.
+Théo Defourny (born 15 April 1992) is a Belgian professional footballer who plays as a goalkeeper for Charleroi in the Belgian Pro League.

 Career

 Lyon

 Defourny played in the youth academy of French club Lyon since he was 12 years old.
 In the summer of 2011, Premier League club Manchester United offered to sign him for €1 million, but Lyon rejected the bid.
 He was loaned out to the Belgian second division Antwerp for one year in the 2011–12 season.
 He made 27 appearances there.
 In the 2012–13 season, he was loaned for one year to the French third division club Rouen.
 He made 14 appearances for the club.
 From the 2013–14 season, he was part of the first-team squad of Lyon, where he had to compete with Rémy Vercoutre, Anthony Lopes and Mathieu Gorgelin.
 Defourny, however, failed to break through in the main squad of the French top club: he only played for the reserve team of the club in the CFA that season.